wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 a range table walker searches the in-memory range table, and loads the range into the range lookaside buffer if it exists.
 The latter is carried out in the background, and hence is not on the critical path of memory operations.
 If the hit range on the range lookaside buffer is high, then the majority of last level TLB misses can be satisfied by range mapping, rather than an expensive page table walk.
+Overall, the range lookaside buffer works as a fully associative search structure that maps a virtual addresses to range table entries.
+Two comparators and one adder is required to perform the search.

 The operating system is responsible for preparing a data structure called the range table in the main memory, and sets the range table root control register, CR-RT (like CR3), to the physical address of the root of the table.
 The paper suggests that the range